poseidon-framework/minotaur-recipes/.github/ISSUE_TEMPLATE/request_a_package.md

 ## Will you work on this?

-If you are planning to work on comppiling the `.ssf` file required to add this package, please assign yourself to this issue.
+If you are planning to work on compiling the `.ssf` file required to add this package, please assign yourself to this issue.
 This helps the community collaborate effectively and avoid duplicating work.